How will you overcome the 3 most common dog allergies?

 - Try and bathe your dog often.
 Fleas on your dog can be removed through regular bathing.
 This also heals skin irritation.
 You should use a non-grainy, no-oatmeal shampoo that has herbal products.
 You should also use all-natural pest repellents such as Pet Scents Herbal Shampoo.
 You should also use all-natural pest repellents such as Natural Flea and Tick Defense.

 - If the problem is acute then use the drug- Comfortis.
 It is not a topical insecticide and works fast.

 2. Food Allergies: If your dog has certain food allergies, you should try and attempt to solve these not merely by administering drugs but by the following methods:

 - Do not give your pet the same food for months or years.
 This makes allergies appear easily.
-Pets need a diversity in food habits and chemically-single laced proteins may be unhealthy for your pet.
+Pets need diversity in food habits and chemically-single laced proteins may be unhealthy for your pet.
 There’s a good chance she’s developed an allergy to it.
-A diversity in diets is also good.
-Give Your Dog Non – Allergenic food such as grain – free dog food and other carbohydrate – free Food items.
+Diversity in diets is also good.
+Give Your Dog Non – Allergenic food such as grain-free dog food and other carbohydrates – free Food items.

 - Visit a holistic vet should and feed your dog natural supplements that detoxify and provide allergy relief.
 These also build the immune system.
 Feed it a species-appropriate diet that is rich in fiber.

 3. Environmental allergies: There are many outdoor allergens like grasses, ragweed, pollens, and those irritants like mold and fabrics such as wool or cotton and dust mites along with cleaning chemicals that cause troubles in a dog.
 There could also be seasonal problems that can recur given certain conditions.
 You can follow the these to cure this kind of allergy:

 - Clean the indoor environment where the pet stays.
 Do not smoke inside the house and use nontoxic cleaners.
 Invest in an air purifier that controls dust mites.